 Ease of Use

-Write applications quickly in Java, Scala, or any JVM languages.
-Data scientists and developers can speak the same language now!
+Write applications quickly in Java, Scala, Kotlin, Clojure, or Groovy.
+Data scientists and engineers can now speak the same language.

 var iris = Read.arff("iris.arff");